 JRCS Second Meeting of Radiation Emergency Medical Care Advisors (FY2015)

 The Japanese Red Cross Society (JRCS) held the JRCS Second Meeting of Radiation Emergency Medical Care Advisors (FY 2015) on December 3-4, 2015.
-The meeting was joined by physicians and radiological technologists working at Japanese Red Cross hospitals, who have been assigned as radiation emergency medical care advisors (REMC advisors) by the JRCS.
+The meeting was joined by physicians, radiological technologists, etc. working at the relevant Japanese Red Cross hospitals, who have been appointed as radiation emergency medical care advisors (REMC advisors) by the JRCS.
 They discussed how the JRCS should build relief arrangements to prepare for nuclear disasters.

 1. Background to the meeting (Process to the Second Meeting)